arangodb/docs-hugo/site/content/3.11/develop/http-api/graphs/named-graphs.md

                             orphanCollections:
                               description: |
                                 An array of additional vertex collections.
-                                Documents within these collections do not have edges within this graph.
+                                Documents in these collections do not have edges within this graph.
                               type: array
                               items:
                                 type: string